phinchik/R10/README.md

 - react-native run-android

+## IMPORTANT NOTES

+- For Android: Make sure to install Android Studio and phone Emulator.
+- For iOS: Make sure Xcode and React Navite Debugger(for debugging and Dev tools) are installed

 ## AUTHOR

 - Jenny Gutierrez

 ## DESCRIPTION AND OBJECTIVES

 - The Objective of this project is to create a mobile application called "R10".
-The Application allows users to View a Schedule Session and the Speaker of that Session.
-And in addition they can tap the Heart icon and they can view it in their Faves (Favourite).
+The Application allows users to View a Schedule Session and the Profile of the Speaker of that particular Session.
+And in addition they can Add that session to their favourite and Delete it.

 ## TECHNOLOGIES USED